LaurentClaessens/lora/README.txt

 The main feature is : the backup copy is only a copy.
 You can browse it with your favorite file browser and get a file back with a simple copy.
 You do not require a special software for getting back your data.

+INVOCATION

+For a backup of the directory "/home/daniel" using the configuration file "foo.cfg", invoke :
+$ ./lora  --configuration=foo.cgf  --starting=/home/daniel/foo

 Example.
 We backup the repertory  /home/daniel  into  /mnt/backup.